 This book provides a richly anecdotal account of the organizations of fellow townsmen that provided members economic help, advice, and a psychic haven in the new world.

 Jewish Immigrant Associations and American Identity in New York, 1880 – 1939 VREF 305.8924 S

 Soyer, D., Harvard University Press, 1997

-This work examines how Jewish immigrant hometown brotherhoods transformed old world communal ties into vehicles for integration into American society.
-Focusing on New York, where some 3,000 associations enrolled nearly half a million members, the study explores the organizations’ full range of activities and demonstrates the importance to the immigrant generation.
+This work examines how Jewish immigrant hometown brotherhoods transformed old-world communal ties into vehicles for integration into American society.
+Focusing on New York, where some 3,000 associations enrolled nearly half a million members, the study explores the organization and a full range of activities and demonstrates the importance to the immigrant generation.